 Now mentioning cars, they are seldom seen on these paths/trails, so one less concern (except for the odd detour).
 OBT reviewed routes need to be more than 85% off road, and most are 100% car free.

 As the name implies, about half of the trails on the OBT site are Park type rides.
-These will split in two subtypes: City Park and Forest Park riding.
+These will split into two subtypes: City Park and Forest Park riding.

 City Park riding is an easy beginner bicycle route in a city park.
 Whereas a Forest Park ride is for more experienced Park cyclists that want to go out of town, try a woodlot with rougher terrain and have few amenities.